 How to Make a Garden to Honor Your Loved One

-Our Memorial on the Site Where My Son Was Murdered
+Our First Memorial, on the Site Where My Son Was Murdered

 That area was not known for safety, however, so I decided I wanted something I could visit, something closer to me.
 I needed something I could see that would remind me of the beauty his shortened life bought to this world.